kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-24-Travelling-in-China?-Buy-Your-Train-Tickets-Early.md

 That was then and this is now.

-You'll have to excuse any typos in this ramble&mdash;it's a little difficult to type effectively when your laptop is balanced on a single knee. even when that laptop is a brand new, ultra-light, super-slim, ideal-for-a-traveler-on-the-road, 11-inch MacBook Air (I mention it because this may be the happiest I've ever been with a device, and I'm a device <em>junkie</em>).
+You'll have to excuse any typos in this ramble&mdash;it's a little difficult to type effectively when your laptop is balanced on a single knee, even when that laptop is a brand new, ultra-light, super-slim, ideal-for-a-traveler-on-the-road, 11-inch MacBook Air (I mention it because this may be the happiest I've ever been with a device, and I'm a device <em>junkie</em>).
 Why don't I put my knees together and place my computer in my lap like a normal traveling-writer, you may ask?
 Well, if I were to do that, I'd end up putting my shoes in the puddle of human urine on the floor in front of me, duh.

 Granted, it's <em>baby</em> urine, and it was recently emitted by a particularly <em>cute</em> baby  (with no warning, I might add.
 Smiling, gurgling, reaching for crackers one second, giving the floor his own special rinse the next), but still, it's urine, ferchrissakes.